Manasamanthena12/Micro-IT-India/README.md

 You can use the app right now on Streamlit Cloud:

-Access the app here: Movie Review Sentiment Analysis
+Access the app here: https://sentiment-analysis-3.streamlit.app/